InsightSoftwareConsortium/ITK/Copyright/README.txt

                      University of Oxford:
                      NO FOR COMMERCIAL USE

-                     Therefore this code has been removed !
+                     This code has now been removed.

   E) EXPAT     : Thai Open Source Software Center Ltd and Clark Cooper.